jdsalmonson/jdsalmonson.github.io/_posts/2025-04-04-new_door_thermo.md

   </tr>
   <tr>
     <td colspan="2" style="border: 1px solid black; text-align: center;">
-      <em>The distribution of fits of the cooling constant for both the Old and New door gives a distribution that is significantly longer for the Old door than for the New door (Top figure).
-Plotting the difference between these cooling curves (Bottom figure) gives a mean difference of roughly 0.5 ± 0.12 hours (30 ± 7 minutes).
+      <em>The distribution of fits of the cooling constant for both the Old and New door gives a distribution that is significantly longer for the Old door than for the New door (Left figure).
+Plotting the difference between these cooling curves (Right figure) gives a mean difference of roughly 0.52 ± 0.12 hours (31 ± 7 minutes).
 Note that, although I'm calculating a standard deviation, this distribution has a p-value of 0.0 and so is not normal.
 This suggests that replacement of the old door has increased the 24 hour cooling time by roughly a half hour, or 2%.
-This is a non-negligible increase.</em>
+This is a small, but non-negligible increase.</em>
     </td>
   </tr>
 </table>

 #### Time Dependent Cooling

 As previously mentioned, Newton's Cooling Law doesn't fully explain the data.
 On a given night, the rate of cooling tends to decrease a little faster than the decrease in the temperature difference between the inside and outside as can be seen from the [cooling segments data](#cooling-data-segments).
+So we can attempt to fit a more elaborate cooling law with a time dependence to the cooling rate

 $$
 \begin{equation}